angular/material-start/README.md

 ### Step #6: Adaptive Layouts

 The Angular Material Layout API uses **flexbox** to enable your DOM containers and elements to fluidly respond to height and width changes in the browser viewport.
-The Layout API also uses media queries to define specific browser width ranges that can trigger yoru application to **adapt** to the new viewport size.
+The Layout API also uses media queries to define specific browser width ranges that can trigger your application to **adapt** to the new viewport size.
 These *ranges* are known as breakpoints and are defined here:

 ![breakpointranges](https://cloud.githubusercontent.com/assets/210413/12618815/2ea8743c-c4db-11e5-817f-0bdd20a6406c.png)